Arech/nntl/README.md

 * Individual Adaptive Learning Rates (ILR in code) based on agreement in signs of current and previous gradient or momentum velocity.
 * Regularizers:
   * Dropout
+  * Constraint for a total length of neuron incoming weight vector - so called max-norm regularization.
+Once neuron weights grow too much, they are getting scaled so their norm will fit into some predefined value (Srivastava, Hinton, et.al "Dropout: A Simple Way to Prevent Neural Networks from Overfitting" 2014)
   * Constraints for a magnitude of derivative of loss function in outer layer (idea taken from aforementioned “Generating Sequences With Recurrent Neural Networks” (2013) by Alex Graves)
 * Early stopping, learning rates decay, momentum modification and etc..
 Any tuning of learning variables you would like during actual training process.